Cray-HPE/docs-csm/upgrade/Upgrade_Only_CSM_with_iuf.md

 1. Perform management node rollout.

-   > **NOTE** The upgrade of CSM services and validation of CSM health occur automatically in a hook executed before the first management node is rolled out.

    Follow the IUF [Management Rollout](../operations/iuf/workflows/management_rollout.md) instructions.

 1. Deploy products.

-   > **NOTE** The application of networking changes and CoreDNS anti-affinity changes along with the upgrade of the Kubernetes control plane is performed in a hook automatically executed after `deploy-product`.
-   During the Kubernetes control plane upgrade, if Kubernetes audit logging is enabled, local audit log configuration changes will be lost as the audit log configuration will be reset to defaults defined in [Audit Logs](../operations/security_and_authentication/Audit_Logs.md).

    Follow these IUF instructions in order: